stouffer/EvoGeoModules/manuscript/outline.md

 # Introduction

-- Overview of theory on coevolution, including spatial aspects (GMTC, coevo in metaco, ...).
-Outline of four key mechanisms and concepts.

-- Difference (more than semantics) in micro-coevolution vs. co-cladogenesis, brief review of my book chapter.

-- Upper limit on organisational scale of the theory, many populations within a few species.
-Nuismer papers on landscape coevolution, old-ish review paper by Urban.
+- Theory on coevolution predicted to result in diversification of interacting species.
+Yet poorly integrated with ways of describing multi-species systems.
+  - Key refs: Yoder & Nuismer, Urban, Thomspon, Jordano, Bascompte (coevol. invariants)

+- Upper limit on the scale at which coevo applies: few species, meta-community rather than very large spatial scales: smaller than the distribution of species themselves.
+  - Key refs: Nuismer, Brockhurst, Vogwill

 - Large organizational scales for species interactions are well handled by network representation, also allows description of replicated interactions